Location

 Graphical models

-Ilya Shpitser, a John C. Malone Associate Professor in the Department of Computer Science, works on causal and semi-parametric inference, missing data, and algorithmic fairness – ubiquitous data complications that may arise in datasets of all types, such as those obtained from social networks, electronic medical records, criminal justice databases, or longitudinal studies.
+Ilya Shpitser, a John C. Malone Associate Professor in the Johns Hopkins University Department of Computer Science, works on causal and semiparametric inference, missing data, and algorithmic fairness—ubiquitous data complications that may arise in datasets of all types, such as those obtained from social networks, electronic medical records, criminal justice databases, or longitudinal studies.

 His methods yield principled approaches to detecting and addressing disparities and algorithmic bias, understanding causal pathways, and making appropriate causal inferences in settings where observations are systematically censored, unobserved confounders are present, observed realizations are correlated, or the problem is sufficiently complex that simple parametric approaches are unrealistic.
 The goal of his work is to allow inferences about cause-effect relationships to be made from complex, high-dimensional observational data, which is a crucial task in the empirical sciences and rational decision-making.

-He received his BA in Computer Science and Mathematics (1999) from the University of California, Berkeley, and his MS (2004) and Ph.D.
-(2008) in Computer Science from the University of California, Los Angeles.
-Shpitser’s postdoctoral fellowships include the UCLA’s Department of Computer Science and Harvard University’s Department
+Shpitser received his BA in computer science and mathematics (1999) from the University of California, Berkeley, and his MS (2004) and PhD (2008) in computer science from the University of California, Los Angeles (UCLA).
+He completed postdoctoral fellowships in the computer science departments at UCLA and Harvard University.
+Before joining Johns Hopkins, Shpitser was a lecturer in statistics at the University of Southampton in the U.K.